AlexFauteux/foundryvttMacros/README.md

 # Welcome
 This repository is macros that I've developped for Foundry VTT.
 I've only inserted here the Javascript so when utilizing these macros you'll need to create a new macro in your world.

+# Requirements
+You will need the DMG 2024 module. https://foundryvtt.com/packages/dnd-dungeon-masters-guide
 # Issues?
 Submit a ticket and I'll work to fixing it if I have the time :S.